| I read an article recently about a home improvement con

 we will expunge the thousands of years of human domestication.
 I have the pure and noble

 natural material before me out of which I can form something new.
+Within this philosophical framework, the Nazi Reichssportfuehrer listed the educational

 purpose for sport as characterbuilding: